citp/privacy-policy-historical/m/my/myp/mypivots.com.md

 The contents of this database (including e-mail and postal addresses) are treated as confidential and are never published or shared with any other party (in part or as whole).

-You can remove yourself from the database at any time by e-mailing us at **info at mypivots dot com** or clicking the unsubscribe link at the bottom of any email.
+You can remove yourself from the database at any time by [ e-mailing us](https://web.archive.org/DeltaT/contact.aspx) or clicking the unsubscribe link at the bottom of any email.

 ### Sending of Email Messages